-Christopher F. Minty is a historian of early America.
-He specializes in the history of Revolutionary America, the Early Republic, loyalism, New York City, and the Adams family of Massachusetts.
+Dr. Christopher F. Minty is a documentary editor historian of early America.
+He specializes in the history of New York City, Revolutionary America, the Early Republic, loyalism in the Atlantic world, and the Adams family of Massachusetts.
 He lives with his wife, Heather, in New York City.

 Dr. Minty received both his B.A. with First Class Honours and Ph.D. from the University of Stirling in Scotland.
-He is currently Assistant Editor of The Adams Papers Editorial Project at the Massachusetts Historical Society, where he coedited volumes of the Adams Family Correspondence (Belknap Press of Harvard Univ.
+Between 2015 and 2020, he was Assistant Editor of The Adams Papers Editorial Project at the Massachusetts Historical Society, where he coedited volumes of the Adams Family Correspondence (Belknap Press of Harvard Univ.
 Press, 2017, 2019, 2021).

 Photo credit here and throughout: Henry Vega Ortiz.